vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 If you would like to edit or contribute to the documentation on this site, you may fork the site and submit pull requests to our staging branch.

-Please review our [contribution guide](https://github.com/vmstan/vmstio/docs.vmst.io/README.md) contribution guide for more information.
+Please review our [contribution guide](https://github.com/vmstan/vmstio/docs.vmst.io/README.md) for more information.

 ## Monitoring